minetest/minetest/doc/menu_lua_api.md

 * `core.get_modpaths()` (possible in async calls)
     * returns table of virtual path to global modpaths, where mods have been installed The difference with `core.get_modpath` is that no mods should be installed in these directories by Minetest -- they might be read-only.

-      Ex:
+Example:
       ```lua
       {
           mods = "/home/user/.minetest/mods",